KomodoPlatform/developer-docs/docs/basic-docs/atomicdex/atomicdex-tutorials/atomicdex-metrics.md

 More graphs can be added to the same page using the "Add Graph" button available.

-#### Graphana
+#### Grafana

-Graphana can access data scraped by Prometheus and it can analyze, transform and display it in a variety of ways.
+Grafana can access data scraped by Prometheus and it can analyze, transform and display it in a variety of ways.
 For more information see the [Prometheus guide.](https://prometheus.io/docs/visualization/grafana/#using)

 To use Grafana, navigate to [http://localhost:3000](http://localhost:3000) and log in using the default credentials: `admin` / `admin`.
 When offered to set a new password, do so and remember it.